 On 31 July 2015, the IRS released two new frequently asked questions (FAQs) with registration updates (Link).
 These FAQs address the Office of Foreign Asset Control’s Specially Designated Nationals list and registration (Q6 and Q7).

-On 9 June, the IRS issued an alert stating that there is an error in the FATCA XML Schema Best Practices web page related to the inclusion of entity references in FATCA XML documents.
-To prevent file error notifications, the IRS requests that files do not include any of the characters mentioned in the FATCA XML Schema Best Practices web page (Link).
-The IRS further recommends that filers review the corrected FATCA IDES Technical FAQs C16 and C17 (Link).
-The FATCA XML schema reference documents will be updated to include these restrictions.
+On 28 July 2015, the IRS apologized for an error in the FATCA XML Schema Best Practices web page related to the inclusion of entity references in FATCA XML documents.
+In order to prevent file error notifications, filers are advised to review the guidelines and characters described in the FATCA XML Schema Best Practices web page (Link) and to review the corrected FATCA IDES Technical FAQs C16 (Link).
+Finally, the IRS has stated that the The FATCA XML schema reference documents will be updated to include these restrictions.